mil/suckless-patches/README.md

 **dwm**

 - [Dwm bartabgroups](https://dwm.suckless.org/patches/bartabgroups): Show two seperate tab groups (based on nmaster) when tiling split at mfact location.
-- [Dwm dragmfact](https://dwm.suckless.org/patches/dragmfact): Allows you to use the mouse to resize the mfact (split propotion) like in i3.
+- [Dwm dragmfact](https://dwm.suckless.org/patches/dragmfact): Allows you to use the mouse to resize the mfact (split proportion) like in i3.
 - [Dwm inplacerotate](https://dwm.suckless.org/patches/inplacerotate): Rotate all clients in the master or the stack.
 - [Dwm transferall](https://dwm.suckless.org/patches/transfer/): Swap the master and the stack and adjust nmaster accordingly.
 - [Dwm transfer](https://dwm.suckless.org/patches/transfer/): Transfer the currently focused client between the master & stack adjusting for nmaster accordingly.